samanyougarg/hanuman/README.md

 3. Create a new branch from the master branch.
 4. Open a pull request on Github describing what was fixed or added.

+## Thanks
+Hanuman is based on [amplify](https://github.com/ageitgey/amplify) jekyll theme.
+Thank You.

 ## License